hewiefreeman/GopherGameServer/README.md

 [Package database](https://godoc.org/github.com/hewiefreeman/GopherGameServer/database) - Package for customizing your database

-# Contributions
+# :milky_way: Contributions
 Contributions are open and welcomed!
 Help is needed for everything from documentation, cleaning up code, performance enhancements, client APIs and more.
-Don't forget to show your support by starring or following the project!
+Don't forget to show your support with a :star:!

 If you want to make a client API in an unsupported language and want to know where to start and/or have any questions, feel free to [email me](mailto:dominiquedebergue@gmail.com?subject=[GitHub]%20Gopher%20Game%20Server)!